Jehiel ben Jekuthiel Anav

 Jehiel ben Jekuthiel Anav (Yechiel ben Yekutiel (יחיאל בן יקותיאל) Anav), also referred to as Jehiel ben Jekuthiel ben Benjamin HaRofe, who lived in Rome during the thirteenth and fourteenth centuries, was a famous scholar, poet, paytan and copyist.

-He is best known as the author of Maalot HaMiddot, a mussar sefer (book on piety).
+He is best known as the author of Maalot HaMiddot, a work of musar literature.

 He was the copyist of the Leiden Jerusalem Talmud, "the only extant complete manuscript of Jerusalem Talmud."
 This project, which he did in 1289, also involved correcting errors in the source document, another copy.

 Career

 The Leiden Talmud was written in 1289 by Rabbi Jehiel ben Rabbi Jekuthiel ben rabbi Benjamin HaRofe.
 Jehiel lived in Rome during the thirteenth and fourteenth centuries where he was a famous scholar, writer, poet (of Piyyutim/liturgical poetry), and a copyist.
 He is best known as the author of the book of piety Maalot ha-Middot.

 Yehiel stated at the beginning of the (Leiden) manuscript that he finished writing Zeraim and Moed on the 12th day of the month of Shevat, and added that he completed Nashim and Nizikin one and a half months later.